ZERDICORP/file-lib/README.md

 # zer::File v1 (outdated)

-### :exclamation: This is an outdated version :exclamation:
+### :exclamation: This is an outdated version.
-### :exclamation: See [default home branch](https://github.com/ZERDICORP/file-lib) to get current version :exclamation:
+### :exclamation: See [default home branch](https://github.com/ZERDICORP/file-lib) to get current version.
-### :exclamation: Use this version only if it is used in your project :exclamation:
+### :exclamation: Use this version only if it is used in your project.

 ***